ironscar/unreal-engine-dev-starter/docs/engine.md

   - Both Movement actions are Axis 1D so take a `FInputAction` argument in the binding functions and cast it to `float`
     - it will send 1 for `W/D` and -1 for `A/S` and call the trigger binding functions
   - For `MoveForward`, we create a method `SetMoveForward` on the pawn C++ class and call that with the value
-	- Internally, it sets the `CurrentSpeed` of the pawn to a constant `Walk Speed` multiplied by the directional value argument
+	- Internally, it sets the `CurrentSpeed` of the pawn to a constant `Walk Speed` multiplied by the absolute directional value argument
+	- We cannot depend on `CurrentSpeed` specifying direction as there are two axes involved
-	- If `Completed`, its set to zero, otherwise it is `25` or `-25` based on the key
+	- If `Completed`, its set to zero, otherwise it is `5` (current threshold on AnimBP and constant in class)
 	- This is same for both FPS and 3PS
-	- We also set a boolean flag to specify if its moving forward
+	- We also set a float `MovingForward` to specify if its moving forward (1 for W and -1 for S)
-	- In Tick, we check if `abs(CurrentSpeed) > 0` and use `SetActorLocation` with New Location as `CurrentLocation + (ForwardVector * CurrentSpeed)`
+	- In Tick, we check if `CurrentSpeed > 0` and use `SetActorLocation` with New Location as `CurrentLocation + (ForwardVector * CurrentSpeed * MovingForward)`
   - For `MoveSideways`, we create a new method in the pawn C++ class too
 	- For FPS, it doesn't change the forward vector and makes character go sideways
-	  -	We set a boolean flag to specify if its moving sideways, and other parts remain the same as for forward
+	  -	We set a float `MoveSideways` to specify if its moving sideways (1 for D and -1 for A), and other parts remain the same as for forward
-	  -	We use `SetActorLocation` with New Location as `CurrentLocation + (RightVector * CurrentSpeed)`
+	  -	We use `SetActorLocation` with New Location as `CurrentLocation + (RightVector * CurrentSpeed * MovingSideways)`
 	- For 3PS, it makes the character turn sideways and then move forward
 	  - Try to get the `Skeletal Mesh` component and rotate that and move along its forward vector [TRY]